taiki-e/parse-changelog/README.md

 );
 ```

+See [documentation](https://docs.rs/parse-changelog) for more information on `parse-changelog` as a library.

 ## Format

-By default, this crate is intended to support most markdown-based
+By default, this crate is intended to support markdown-based changelogs
-changelogs that have the title of each release starts with the version.
+that have the title of each release starts with the version format based on
+[Semantic Versioning][semver]. (e.g., [Keep a Changelog][keepachangelog]'s
+changelog format.)

 ### Headings